twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt12-02-penetration-of-dukkha%zh.rst

 Dukkhas are in the way of one ceases and another one arises continuously like a windmill.
 It appears in the knowledge as dukkha is going on like a machine.
 If you want to contemplate form (rūpa) and just form; to contemplate the mind and just the mind; it ceases and arises one by one continuously like a machine.

 At first dukkha machine is going on.
 And after that dukkha machine is stopping.
-Dukkha machine going on is seeking dukkha.
+Dukkha machine going on is seeing dukkha.
 After that dukkha stopping is seeing sukha.
 And then the doors to woeful planes are closed and enter the stream.

 If you have seen this kind of cessation four times, there is no more birth to come.
 You can make your own decision with the practice and no need to ask others about it; also no need to find a teacher.